-SK Broadband, a privately owned telecommunications company headquartered in South Korea, is a wholly owned subsidiary of SK Telecom.
-Founded in 1997, the company, which employs approximately 280 individuals, reported $3.2B in revenue as of 2024, operating as a tier 1 media tech buyer.
-Formerly known as Hanaro Telecom, SK Broadband functions as one of the largest broadband Internet access providers in South Korea.
-Prior to its acquisition in 2008, Hanaro controlled nearly half of the Korean landline market, serving as the sole last mile-competitive local exchange carrier (CLEC) apart from the state-owned KT Corp.
-SK Broadband also encompasses a division named "Broad &" that manages a substantial portion of the South Korean calling card market.
+SK Broadband, also known as Hanaro Telecom, is a privately owned South Korea-based company and a subsidiary of SK Telecom, founded in 1997, operating with approximately 280 employees.
+The company reported $3.2B in revenue as of 2024 and functions as a tier 1 media tech buyer.
+Specializing in telecommunications, SK Broadband is one of the largest broadband Internet access providers in South Korea.
+Until its takeover in 2008, it controlled nearly half of the Korean landline market, serving as the only last mile-competitive local exchange carrier (CLEC) apart from the state-owned KT Corp.
+The company further operates a division known as "Broad &," which controls a significant portion of the South Korean calling card market.

 2024 Revenue